-Following the decision for the UK to leave the European Union, the UK Government are trying to make a deal with the EU to leave in a controlled manner; however, are also planning for a ‘No Deal’ Brexit.
-Exit day is intended to be 29 March 2019; however, Ministers may decide that a different date will be applied.
+Following the decision for the UK to leave the European Union, the UK Government is trying to secure a deal with the EU to leave in a controlled manner; however, the Government is also planning for a 'No Deal' Brexit.
+Exit day is intended to be 29 March 2019, though Ministers may decide that a different date will be applied.
 More information can be found on www.gov.uk.

-This article discusses UK Marking, intended to replace CE Marking when the UK leaves the EU.
-It was written in January 2019, before any final decision is made, and before the leaving terms are fully known, so depending on when it is read, may be out of date.
+This article discusses UKCA Marking, which is intended to replace CE Marking when the UK leaves the EU.
+It was written in January 2019 and updated in February 2019, before any final decision has been made, and before the terms of leaving are fully known, so depending on when it is read, it may be out of date.
 It is intended to provide updates as the situation becomes clearer.
 Each version is numbered and dated.
-The subject is ‘Machinery’; however, many of the points apply to other Regulations as well, including Outdoor Noise, LOLER, ATEX, EMC etc. The updates will be published on the Safe Machine website at www.safemachine.co.uk/press-articles.
+The subject is 'Machinery' but many of the points apply to other Regulations as well, including Outdoor Noise, LOLER, ATEX, EMC, etc. The updates will be published on the Safe Machine website at www.safemachine.co.uk/press-articles.

-The proposals affect all manufacturers of machinery supplying into the UK from either within the UK or from outside the UK.
+The proposals affect all manufacturers of machinery supplying into the UK either from within the UK or from outside the UK.
 Manufacturers should already be CE marking machinery and should hold Technical Files explaining how they meet the Essential Requirements of relevant Directives, along with detail of how machinery is built and what safety measures are implemented.
-This will still be required for machinery being exported into the EEA and Turkey.
+This will still be required for machinery being exported into the EEA and Turkey from the UK.

 Where equipment is subject to Notified Body inspection or testing, it is recommended that this is discussed with the Notified Body currently appointed, as soon as possible.